jcnimble/liri-node-app/README.md

      * It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.

-     * Edit the text in random.txt to test out the feature for movie-this and concert-this.
+     * The text in random.txt can be edited to prompt others commands like movie-this and concert-this.

 ## Built With